trust-mfn-berlin/animals-as-objects/vault/story.the-zoo-and-national-socialism.md

 [^37]: Cf. Gautschi, Andreas. *Der Reichsjägermeister.
 Fakten und Legenden um Hermann Göring*.
 Melsungen: Nimrod, 2010; Rubner, Heinrich. *Deutsche Forstgeschichte, 1933-1945.
 Forstwirtschaft, Jagd und Umwelt im NS-Staat*.
 St. Katharinen: Scripta Mercaturae, 1997; copy of the agreement between the headquarters of the Reichskommissar für die Festigung deutschen Volkstums, the Reich Commissioner for the consolidation of German nationalism, and the Reichsforstmeister as Oberster Naturschutzbehörde, head of the highest nature conservation authority, on the implementation of the discussion of 20 March 1942, 11.05.1942, BArch, R 49/2066; correspondence with the British Commandant Tiergarten Lt.
 Col. Nunn in December 1945, AZGB S 15/17; old animal index card, index card "Panjepferde".

-[^38]: There is no evidence that women were also exploited as forced labourers at the zoo, so what follows speaks only to what is known of male forced labourers .
+[^38]: There is no evidence that women were also exploited as forced labourers at the zoo, so what follows speaks only to what is known of male forced labourers.

 [^39]: Minutes of general assembly, 1942, AZGB O 0/3/12.